magore/hp85disk/README.md

               * (The PRM-85 is great product giving you access to all of the useful ROMS)
 ___
 ## Limitations
- * Multiple UNIT support is NOT yet implemented however multiple drive support is..
+ * Multiple drive support is impliments but UNIT support is NOT
  * While most AMIGO and SS80 feature have been implemented my primary focus was on the HP85A and HP85B.
    * (I do not have access to other computers to test for full compatibility)
    * This means that a few AMIGO and SS80 GPIB commands are not yet implemented!